tupes/comit-react/README.md

 My goal is to roughly spend 3 weeks on HTML and CSS, 3 weeks on JavaScript, which would leave 6 weeks for React and any other material I think is important for a software developer to know.
 But this is only an estimated outline, we'll be going at whatever pace the class as a whole thinks is best, so that everyone understands the material as we go.

+## Expectations
+Three months isn't a lot of time to learn web development and React from scratch, so things will move quickly.
+During class, I'll be stopping to ask if everyone is understanding the lesson so far, and to see if anyone has any questions.
+Please use these opportunities whenever you need to!
+Since you're all assumed to be brand-new at this, there aren't any bad questions in this course.
+Outside of class, please utilize our Slack channel for getting help.

+I'll be providing readings and assignments here.
+I won't be checking if you completed the reading, but you'll only be making things more difficult for yourself if you don't.
+The assignments are for you to test your understanding and skills, so you won't be submitting them, but this is the best way for you to really learn the material.

+The most important skills to develop are problem-solving and self-learning.
+I'm happy to provide help for anyone who needs it, but it's important to try different things, experiment, and use the internet as a resource.
+There's nothing I know that you can't find on the internet!

 ## Tools
 ### Editor
 You'll need an editor for writing HTML, CSS, and JavaScript.
 Although there are a lot of great options out there, I strongly encourage you to use Visual Studio Code.
 It's now by far the most popular editor for front-end web development, and it has great functionality.
 There are also a ton of great extensions available, which I'll explain how to install, and some of which I'll be using: